What’s the most romantic thing your spouse has done for you?

 My husband has a hard time sharing his heart with me.
 Last June we celebrated our seventh wedding anniversary and instead of the usual card he wrote me a three-page letter sharing his heart.
 He let me into his personal thoughts and it made feel very special.

 A favorite story

 One of my favorite stories from readers was from a woman who wrote of losing her baby when she was 19 weeks pregnant.
 “After our loss I suffered from post-partum [depression] for many weeks.
 My husband was so supportive and loving, but my hormones and emotions got the best of me during that time.”

 Her favorite musician is Van Morrison, but she had never seen him perform in concert.
 A few weeks after their loss, her husband took her on a mystery trip for their anniversary.
 After driving for seven hours, they arrived in Alpharetta, Georgia, and he announced, “We’re here!”
 Then he pulled out two tickets for a Van Morrison concert that night.

 “I sat in disbelief for what seemed like a lifetime,” she wrote.
 “I was so overcome with emotion not only by the romantic and thoughtful action of my husband surprising me with such a wonderful gift, but also by what I saw as God’s hand in having that concert fall on our anniversary weekend and to put it on my husband’s heart to happen to think of planning that!
 It was the most wonderful weekend for us and a real turning point in my healing process.”

-You can read all the responses we received by clicking here.
+You can read all the responses we received.
 It’s a great list—and you might just find some good ideas to implement yourself—for Valentine’s Day, an anniversary, a birthday, or anytime you want to express your feelings for one who shares your life.